exp1x1/FitnessNotesP/docs/Firebase.md

 how to only deploy firebase function?

-//     firebase deploy --only functions
+`firebase deploy --only functions`

 how to build production file

-// ng build --configuration production
+`ng build --configuration production`

 how to deploy to firebase hosting

-// firebase deploy --only hosting
+`firebase deploy --only hosting`

+how to start firebase emulator

+`firebase emulators:start`

+how to start only emulator

+`firebase emulators:start --only functions,auth,firestore`